thecosmicslug/imgui/examples/addons_examples/README_FIRST.txt

 Tip: If you used the NO_IMGUI_ADDONS definition to disable all the "normal" addons, then all your addons behave like yes_addons!
      That means that you can define, for example, YES_IMGUISTYLESERIALIZER to re-enable the "normal" imguistyleserializer addon.

+Warning: imguifreetype.h/cpp has been REMOVED!!!
+    Please use the new Dear ImGui definition IMGUI_ENABLE_FREETYPE instead (and link to libfreeetype).
+    When using imgui_user.h/.inl in this repository, ./misc/freetype/imgui_freetype.cpp will be automatically compiled for you.
+    A global variable named gImGuiDefaultFontBuilderFlags can be used to set ImGuiFreeTypeBuilderFlags in advance too (please see the main function in examples/addon_examples/main.cpp).

 ===========================================
 HOW TO USE IMGUI ADDONS IN YOUR PROJECTS: